mumairofficial/khalilstemmler-website-2019/src/pages/articles/typescript-value-object.md

 - writing DTOs to create data contracts

 This is part of the Domain-Driven Design with TypeScript series.
-If this was useful to you, let me know in the comments & subscribe to the newletter to get notified when new articles come out.
+If this was useful to you, let me know in the comments &subscribe to the newsletter to get notified when new articles come out.
 Cheers!